The start of the controversy about red meat and cancer

 Cancer encompasses a broad number of diseases rather than one uniform condition.

-Colorectal cancer (cancer of the colon or rectum) is the third leading cause of cancer-related death in both the United States and the world (41,192).
-This is the specific cancer that red meat consumption has been meaningfully associated with.
+Colorectal cancer (cancer of the colon or rectum) is the third leading cause of cancer-related death in both the United States and world (41,192).
+Red meat consumption correlates most meaningfully with colorectal cancer.